MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 ---
-title: Share a model-driven app with PowerApps | Microsoft Docs
+title: Tutorial for sharing a model-driven app with PowerApps | Microsoft Docs
-description: Learn how to share a model-driven app based
+description: In this tutorial learn how to share a model-driven app
 services: ''
 suite: powerapps
 documentationcenter: ''